GRADUATE SCHOOL OF EDUCATION AND HUMAN DEVELOPMENT

-Counseling-The master's programs in counseling are designed to provide three specialty concentrations and one subspecialty concentration for entry-level positions in professional counseling.
+Counseling—The master’s programs in counseling are designed to provide three specialty concentrations and one subspecialty concentration for entry-level positions in professional counseling.
 Program graduates are prepared to specialize in a specific field and to work in a variety of settings in which professional counseling is offered.
-All counseling concentrations require the equivalent of two full years of study and provide core learning experiences that combine professional and behavioral studies with supervised laboratory, practicum, and internship experiences.
+All counseling programs require the equivalent of two full years of study and provide core learning experiences that combine professional and behavioral studies with supervised laboratory, practicum, and internship experiences.
 Some programs have specific prerequisites in addition to the general admissions requirements.
-The master's programs in counseling are accredited by either the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE), as described below.
+The master’s programs in counseling are accredited by either the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) or the Council on Rehabilitation Education (CORE), as described below.

 Students who successfully complete a graduate program in counseling are eligible to apply for certification by the National Board of Certified Counselors.
 Students who successfully complete the graduate program in rehabilitation counseling are eligible to apply for certification by the Commission on Rehabilitation Counselor Certification.
 State licensure and certification are available in most states, and requirements vary by state.
 The core course of studies for all program concentrations includes course work in the foundations of counseling, human behavior and development, professional ethics, mental health problems, testing and assessment, career development, individual and group counseling, cross-cultural counseling, and research and statistics.